mikke89/RmlUiDoc/pages/data_bindings.md

 bool DataModelHandle::IsVariableDirty(const String& variable_name);
 ```

-`DirtyVariable()` should be called every time the data is changed on the C++ side.  `IsVariableDirty()` can be used to check if eg. a controller changed the value of a data variable.
+`DirtyVariable()` should be called every time the data is changed on the client side. `IsVariableDirty()` can be used to check if eg. a controller changed the value of a data variable.
 All dirty variables are cleared after a call to `Context::Update()`.
 Thus, dirty variables should be checked after inputs have been processed but before the context update.

 ## Views